scottish-pl-institute/splv/2024-strathclyde/index.md

 ## Prerequisites:

 The school is aimed at PhD students in programming languages, verification and related areas.
-Researchers and practitioners are very welcome, as are strong master students with the support of a supervisor.
+Researchers and practitioners are very welcome, as are strong undergraduate and masters students with the support of a supervisor.
 Participants will need to have a background in computer science, mathematics or a related discipline, and have basic familiarity with (functional) programming and logic.

 ## Registration: